emmo-repo/domain-microscopy/README.md

-# Microscopy Domain Ontology (MDO)
+# Domain Ontology for Microscopy (DOM)
+A domain ontology for microscopy that has a special focus on Transmission Electron Microscopy, Scanning Electron Microscopy and Light Microscopy.

-This is a general domain ontology for microscopy, with specialised branches for
+This ontology builds on CHAMEO, and extends the following branches with specialised classes for microscopy:
-- Transmission Electron Microscopy
-- Scanning Electron Microscopy
+- characterisation processes
+- sample preparation processes
+- image processing processes
-- Light Microscopy
+- measurement results

-Initially it will focus on techniques.

 ### Imported ontologies